 Now you have to organize these workouts.
 You can do one or two types of workout routines per week.
 Anything over two different routines will be too taxing on your legs and core.
 Do the remaining routines over subsequent weeks and so on.

 Watch this playlist on YouTube.
 We gathered there some of our LEGS routines.
-Read the description on YouTube for the video below.

 In this step I will teach you how to approach the same routine for different purposes: